MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

 To run as a PWA on Windows 10, your server-hosted web app will at minimum require:

-  - [X] [**Web app manifest**](https://developer.mozilla.org/en-US/docs/Web/Manifest).
-Provide a JSON-based metadata file describing key information about your web app (such as icons, language, and URL entry point) so that Windows 10 and other host platforms can provide your PWA users with an installable, native app-like experience.

   - [X] [**HTTPS**](https://en.wikipedia.org/wiki/HTTPS).
 Protect your users by providing a secure connection for server/app communication.
+Service workers and other PWA technologies will only work with web resources served over a secure connection (or from *localhost* for debugging purposes).

   - [X] [**Service workers**](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
-Use *service worker* threads to act as network proxies between your server and client app in order to provide offline support, push notifications, and background data sync.
+Use *service worker* threads to act as network proxies between your server and client app in order to provide offline support, resource caching, push notifications, and background data sync.

+  - [X] [**Web app manifest**](https://developer.mozilla.org/en-US/docs/Web/Manifest).
+Provide a JSON-based metadata file describing key information about your web app (such as icons, language, and URL entry point) so that Windows 10 and other host platforms can provide your PWA users with an installable, native app-like experience.
+Associating your site with a web app manifest makes it eligible for [automatic inclusion in the Microsoft Store](./microsoft-store.md#automatic-pwa-importing-with-bing) through the Bing indexing service.

 To be a *great* PWA, your app will also need: